Student's Application for Homestay Accommodation

 Bed & Breakfast Premium (private or en-suite bathroom)

 Self - Catering

-Alternatively, some students prefer breakfast only or self-catering facilities.
-Some ISE Homestay hosts provide a bedroom, bathroom and use of kitchen where students can cook their own meals.
-With this arrangement, students can be independent but still have some contact and conversation with the host.
-It's particularly suitable for anyone with a special diet.
+A more independent option is self-catering.
+Some ISE Homestay hosts provide full use of kitchen where students can save food and cook their own meals.
+In a self catering arrangement you still have contact and conversation with the host but again, it is particularly suitable for anyone with a special diet.

 Self Catering Premium (private or en-suite bathroom)